8 Remedies and Relief for Sunburn

 - Use slices of cucumber pulp directly on the skin (chilled is even better).

 - Mix grated or mashed cucumber with a little milk and apply as a poultice to sunburnt skin.

 - Drink plenty of water to keep hydrated and replenish lost water.
 Cucumber spa water is ideal if you find it difficult to drink enough water.

-- Cucumber face wash is also beneficial to use on any facial sunburn and will help cool your face after a day or so.
+- The cucumber face wash is also beneficial to use on any facial sunburn and will help cool your face after a day or so.

 Have you ever had sunburn?

 Oatmeal prevents peeling and adds lost moisture back into the skin.

 - Add a few cups of oatmeal to your cool bath and soak for 20-30 minutes.